Ross Martin: The Wild Wild West

-After his performance in The Great Race, CBS cast Martin in what was to become his most famous role, Secret Service agent Artemus Gordon in The Wild Wild West, opposite Robert Conrad.
+After his performance in The Great Race, CBS cast Martin in what was to become his most famous role, Secret Service agent Artemus Gordon in The Wild Wild West, co-starring with Robert Conrad.
 The Artemus Gordon character was a master gadgeteer and disguise artist, and these attributes fitted Martin perfectly.
 Martin himself created most of his disguises for the show, and most of the cast had no idea what he would look like until seeing him during the shooting of the episode.
 The recent DVD release of the first season of the series includes a recently discovered pre-production sketch Martin had made of his very first make-up design for the pilot episode.
-Another episode revealed another of Martin's talents: he was a concert-trained violinist.
+Another episode, "The Night of the Casual Killer," revealed another of Martin's talents: he was a concert-trained violinist.

 In 1968, Martin broke his leg and then suffered a near-fatal heart attack, forcing The Wild Wild West to replace him with other actors, including Charles Aidman, William Schallert and Alan Hale Jr for nine episodes.
 He was nominated for an Emmy Award for Outstanding Lead Actor in a Drama Series, for the fourth and final season of The Wild Wild West.
 The series was cancelled in 1969 in the midst of a national controversy over violence on television.